travisrmetz/w251-project/training/preprocessor/README.md

 ```

 ### Run the Container
-Edit the `preprocessor.yml` file as necessary, spin up a container, and preprocess using the following commands.
+Copy in a new `preprocessor.yml` file as necessary, spin up a container, and preprocess using the following commands.

 ```
 docker run --name preproc -dit -v <train/validation directory>:<train/validation directory> -v <test directory>:<test directory> -v <directory where you want the arrays>:<directory where you want the arrays> preprocessor